-Laundry rooms are the workhorses of the home.
-They’re also often sandwiched into small spaces, or in areas of the home that aren’t all that convenient, causing some homeowners to consider a remodel.
+Laundry rooms are important, but they’re often not the prettiest of rooms.
+They also tend to be sandwiched into small spaces, or in inconvenient areas of the home.
+No wonder some homeowners consider remodeling them.

-Whether you should undertake a laundry room remodel depends on what you plan to use it for, its size, the kinds of appliances you need, and any special décor touches you’d like to add.
+But whether you should undertake a laundry room remodel depends on the size of the space, the kinds of new appliances you want to install, and any special décor touches you’d like to add, among other factors.

 Before Starting Your Laundry Room Remodel